itsekta/itsekta/README.md

 - ❓ Ask me about anything related to VUE JS

-- ⚡ Fun fact: !false --> It's funny because it's true
+- ⚡ Fun fact: Life is short, so is my height 😅

 <br/>